Manually creating optimized Windows images for Horizon VMs

 - Zeroing out free disk space and shrinking the disk

-Using the Horizon OS Optimization Tool greatly simplifies many of these tasks.
+Using the Windows OS Optimization Tool for Horizon greatly simplifies many of these tasks.

 This guide also provided step-by-step instructions for configuring the Windows image to perform optimally in a virtual environment, where CPU cores are shared among many VMs, and where users might be accessing a new VM every time they log in, though they probably will not realize it.